- 24 Feb 2023

 - Confidence Rating (based on the weighted-average Confidence Rating of the Indicator across multiple owners in ThreatConnect).

 - Assessment: The Assessment (Medium in Figure 2) represents a summary of how threatening a given Indicator is to your security organization.
 There are four possible Assessments: Low, Medium, High, and Critical.
 Contact your System Administrator for the definitions and thresholds of the Assessments used in your instance of ThreatConnect.
-System Administrators may customize the definitions and thresholds of the Assessments for their ThreatConnect instance.
-See the “ThreatAssess” section of ThreatConnect Account Administration Guide for more information.
+System Administrators may customize the definitions and thresholds of the Assessments for their ThreatConnect instance, as described in the “ThreatAssess” section of ThreatConnect Account Administration Guide.

-CAL aggregates anonymized data about an Indicator from all participating instances of ThreatConnect and other sources, giving users context about how the information they have on an Indicator compares with the information that the wider ThreatConnect community has on the Indicator.
+CAL aggregates anonymized data about an Indicator from all participating instances of ThreatConnect and other sources, giving you context about how the information you have on an Indicator compares with the information that the wider ThreatConnect community has on the Indicator.

 Viewing CAL Data for an Indicator

 There are three areas in ThreatConnect where you can view CAL data for an Indicator: the Details drawer, the new Details screen, and the legacy Details screen.
 In addition to viewing CAL data in these areas, you can click the Explore In Graph button on the Details drawer or Details screen to discover, visualize, and explore relationships between Indicators within a CAL dataset using Threat Graph.

 On an Indicator’s Details drawer, CAL data are displayed at the bottom of the drawer.
 Scroll down to view them, if necessary (Figure 4).